-Bacteriophages or bacterial viruses, which can mobilize DNA, appear to be one of critical drivers of diversity in these microorganisms.
+Bacteriophages or bacterial viruses, which can mobilize DNA, appear to be one of the critical drivers of diversity in these microorganisms.
 Low molecular weight multi-copy plasmids are ubiquitous in Salmonella and some of them have been shown to increase resistance to bacteriophage infections due to the presence of modification systems.

-Complex interactions among pathogenicity islands, bacteriophages, plasmids and other mobile elements are increasingly being observed in Salmonella genus.
+Complex interactions among pathogenicity islands, bacteriophages, plasmids and other mobile elements are increasingly being observed in the Salmonella genus.
 Separation of the core and variant genes resulted in a fundamental biological insight into the genetic basis of phenotypic similarity and diversity of this pathogen.

 The resistance genes found in Salmonella are closely related or even indistinguishable from those found in other bacteria.
-Problems caused by the increasing resistance include not only apparent difficulties in antimicrobial therapy, but also the predilection of the organism to cause serious diseases.
+Problems caused by the increasing resistance include not only apparent difficulties in antimicrobial therapy but also the predilection of the organism to cause serious diseases.

-A dominant reason of the higher antimicrobial resistance observed in Salmonella Typhimurium is the emergence of a distinct multidrug-resistant strain of definitive phage type 104 (DT104) Salmonella Typhimurium in the USA and Europe in the last decade of the previous century.
+A dominant reason for the higher antimicrobial resistance observed in Salmonella Typhimurium is the emergence of a distinct multidrug-resistant strain of definitive phage type 104 (DT104) Salmonella Typhimurium in the USA and Europe in the last decade of the previous century.
 Furthermore, hybrid virulence-resistance plasmids have been isolated in serovars Typhimurium, Enteritidis and Choleraesuis that have been found in Italy, Spain, Taiwan, Czech Republic and the United Kingdom.

-An investigation of the molecular evolution of multiresistance in nontyphoid salmonellae has shown that progressive acquisition and accumulation of plasmid-mediated resistance determinants arose as a result of the exchange of plasmids and other mobile elements between Salmonella and other members of the family Enterobacteriaceae.
+An investigation of the molecular evolution of multi-resistance in nontyphoid salmonellae has shown that progressive acquisition and accumulation of plasmid-mediated resistance determinants arose as a result of the exchange of plasmids and other mobile elements between Salmonella and other members of the family Enterobacteriaceae.

 Genotypic and sequence-based typing

-The use of pulsed field gel electrophoresis (PFGE) has become the gold standard for mutual comparison of different isolates that can be used internationally, primarily due to the substantial progress in standardization of methods.
+The use of pulsed-field gel electrophoresis (PFGE) has become the gold standard for mutual comparison of different isolates that can be used internationally, primarily due to the substantial progress in standardization of methods.
 In addition, the typing data can be stored in silico as reference material or for any further comparison.

 Plasmid profiling has its use in subtyping Salmonella during outbreak investigations.
-As simple comparison of plasmid profiles can sometimes be misleading, isolates are often further discriminated by restriction digest of the apparently similar plasmids.
+As a simple comparison of plasmid profiles can sometimes be misleading, isolates are often further discriminated by restriction digests of the apparently similar plasmids.
 It is important to note that strains may contain more than one plasmid species of the same size.

 Sequence-based typing schemes can also be considered as classification schemes, thus genetic and even evolutionary inferences can be made.
 Contemporary DNA-sequence-based typing techniques encompass the detection of DNA repeats and single nucleotide polymorphisms.
-Variable number of tandem repeat variation (VNTR) gives data on the copy number of short repetitive sequences of individual isolates.
+The variable number of tandem repeat variation (VNTR) gives data on the copy number of short repetitive sequences of individual isolates.

 - Iino T, Lederberg J. Genetics of Salmonella.
 In: Van Oye E. The World Problem of Salmonellosis.
 Springer Science & Business Media, 2013; pp. 111-141.